Martin B. Main and Ginger M. Allen2

 Fun Facts:

 In 1987, the American alligator was designated the official Florida state reptile.
-Alligators occur in freshwater ponds, lakes, and rivers throughout Florida and are characterized by broad, rounded snouts and dark color.
-Florida crocodiles occur in marine and estuarine waters of extreme south Florida and have light coloration, narrow snouts, and protruding teeth.
+Alligators occur in freshwater ponds, lakes, and rivers throughout Florida and are characterized by their broad, rounded snouts and dark color.
+In contrast, Florida crocodiles occur in marine and estuarine waters of extreme south Florida and have light coloration, narrow snouts, and protruding teeth.
 Alligators were hunted nearly to extinction and were listed as an endangered species in 1967.
-Alligator populations recovered and are plentiful in Florida today.
-Increased numbers of alligators and a growing human population in the state increase risks of alligator-human conflicts.
-This is particularly true for alligators that are fed because they lose their fear of humans, which increases the risk of an alligator attack.
-It not only is dangerous but illegal to feed alligators in Florida.
+With proper management and protection, alligator populations recovered and are plentiful in Florida today.
+Increased numbers of alligators and a growing human population in the state increases risks of alligator-human conflicts.
+This is particularly true for alligators that are fed because they lose their fear of humans and begin to see humans as a source of food.
+It is not only dangerous but illegal to feed alligators in Florida.

 Size: 4-24 inches long